Trinidad & Tobago: Caribbean Discovery w/ Leatherback Sea Turtles – Student Adventure!

 Inclusions & Exclusions

-- Ground group transport from Port Of Spain.
+- Group ground transport from Port Of Spain.
 (POS)

 - Internal flight from POS to Tobago.

-- Most group meals from dinner on arrival day to breakfast on departure day.
-You will be responsible for 2 meals only.
+- Group meals from dinner on arrival day to breakfast on departure day.

 - All activities listed on this page.